MicrosoftDocs/microsoft-salescopilot-docs/articles/install-sales-copilot.md

 ### Start using Copilot for Sales in Teams

 After you've installed Copilot for Sales, you can start using Copilot for Sales to stay connected to your customers, minimize data entry, and personalize your engagements.
-More information: [Use Copilot for Sales in Teams](use-sales-copilot-teams.md)
+More information: [Access the Copilot for Sales app](open-app.md)

 ### Welcome message